adjust/ios_sdk/README.md

 - 2: `ATTrackingManagerAuthorizationStatusDenied`
 - 3: `ATTrackingManagerAuthorizationStatusAuthorized`

-In order to use this wrapper, you can call it similarly to this:
+To use this wrapper, you can call it as such:

 ```objc
 [Adjust requestTrackingAuthorizationWithCompletionHandler:^(NSUInteger status) {